univention/ucsschool-kelvin-rest-api/README.md

 - If applicable create a new Kelvin version in the Test Appcenter and set the docker image to the branch image, like:
   `gitregistry.knut.univention.de/univention/components/ucsschool-kelvin-rest-api:branch-$CLI_COMMIT_REF_SLUG`
 - After each commit and pipeline run you can install the app with the new docker image.
 You will find the name in the build pipeline.

+## Use custom images in Jenkins jobs

+The Jenkins job [kelvin API tests](https://jenkins2022.knut.univention.de/job/UCSschool-5.0/job/kelvin%20API%20(branch%20main)/) and [kelvin API tests](https://jenkins2022.knut.univention.de/job/UCSschool-5.0/view/Daily%20Tests/job/kelvin%20API/) can be configured to use a custom image.
+In the 'Build with parameters' page, insert your image name into the `UCS_ENV_KELVIN_IMAGE` configuration variable.
+One source for images is the pipeline `build_docker_image`, which is run for a feature branch if it changed sufficiently.
+To find the image name, scroll to the bottom of the job log and look for `Pushing image to ...`.

 ## Use custom images on test vm